 What happens to the brain during acute Lyme neuroborreliosis?

-A group of researchers from Tulane National Primate Research Center in Louisiana have found that inflammation plays a “causal role” in the pathogenesis of acute Lyme neuroborreliosis.
+A group of researchers from Tulane National Primate Research Center in Louisiana injected live Borrelia spirochete into rhesus monkeys and discovered that inflammation plays a “causal role” in the pathogenesis of acute Lyme neuroborreliosis.
+Their findings were published recently in The American Journal of Pathology.

 Individuals diagnosed with Lyme neuroborreliosis typically suffer from headaches, fatigue, memory loss, learning disabilities, and depression.
 Clinical findings have included meningitis, cranial neuritis, radiculoneuritis, encephalopathy, encephalitis, encephalomyelitis, radiculitis, radiculoneuritis, mononeuropathies, plexopathies, and demyelinating neuropathies.